lvgl/lvgl/docs/others/observer.rst

 The ``lv_observer`` module implements a standard `Observer pattern <https://en.wikipedia.org/wiki/Observer_pattern>`__.
 It consists of

-- subjects: containing a value
+- subjects: each containing a value
 - observers: attached to subjects to be notified on value change